pact-foundation/pact-jvm/provider/junit/README.md

 an override property: `pact.content_type.override.<TYPE>.<SUBTYPE>=text|json|binary`.
 For instance, setting `pact.content_type.override.application.pdf=text` will treat PDF bodies as a text type and not encode/decode them.

+### Controlling the generation of diffs

+**NOTE: version 4.2.7+**

+When there are mismatches with large bodies the calculation of the diff can take a long time .
+You can turn off the generation of the diffs with the JVM system property: `pact.verifier.generateDiff=true|false|<dataSize>`, where `dataSize`, if specified, must be a valid data size (for instance `100kb` or `1mb`).
+This will turn off the diff calculation for payloads that exceed this size.

+For instance, setting `pact.verifier.generateDiff=false` will turn off the generation of diffs for all bodies, while `pact.verifier.generateDiff=512kb` will only turn off the diffs if the actual or expected body is larger than 512kb.

 ## Test target

 The field in test class of type `au.com.dius.pact.provider.junit.target.Target` annotated with `au.com.dius.pact.provider.junit.target.TestTarget`